 It is important to carefully consider the routes to reach employers.
-Many employers do not currently usually consider mental health charities or government bodies when they look for support in these issues.
+Employers will not usually consider mental health charities or government bodies when they look for support in these issues.

-We found some examples of firms working with sector/professional bodies on mental health issues.
-Working with such bodies could provide an effective means of targeting a significant number of employers with messages and solutions tailored to their circumstances and through trusted intermediaries.
-Overall, there is a need for greater partnership working between employers, HR professionals, sector bodies and mental health charities.
+We found examples of firms working with sector/professional bodies on mental health issues.
+Working with sector bodies could provide an effective means of targeting a significant number of employers with messages and solutions tailored to their circumstances and through trusted intermediaries.